juspay/fencer/README.md

      threshold rate, and
   3. `total_hits` is the total number of rule hits.

-For example, the following statistics could be logged by Fencer for a run on the `messaging` example configuration given above:
+For example, the following statistics could be logged by Fencer at a given moment for a run on the `messaging` example configuration given
+above:

 ```
 fencer.service.rate_limit.messaging.to_number.near_limit: 10